sharifrahim/spring-oauth2/README.md

 # Spring Boot OAuth2 Identity Module - Retro Terminal Edition

-This project transforms a basic Spring Boot OAuth2 demo into a full-featured, production-ready identity management system with a unique retro terminal UI.
-It provides a complete foundation for handling user accounts, authentication, multi-step registration, and security features like rate limiting.
+This project transforms a basic Spring Boot OAuth2 demo into a production-ready identity module with a unique retro terminal UI.
+It provides a solid foundation for handling user accounts, authentication, account status tracking, and security features like rate limiting.

 ## Features

 - **OAuth2 Authentication**: Secure login with GitHub and Google.
-- **Complete Account Lifecycle**: Manages user accounts from creation to cleanup.
-- **Multi-Step Registration**: A customizable, state machine-driven registration flow for new users.
+- **Account Status Tracking**: Each OAuth sign-in provisions or reuses an `Account` with an `ACTIVE`/`SUSPENDED` status flag.
+- **Profile Management**: Optional one-to-one `AccountProfile` records capture display name, phone, and company details.
-- **Rate Limiting**: Protects against brute-force attacks by limiting login and registration attempts.
+- **Rate Limiting**: Protects against brute-force attacks by limiting login attempts.
-- **Scheduled Cleanup**: Automatically deletes abandoned, pending accounts to maintain database hygiene.
 - **Customizable Error Handling**: A full suite of themed error pages for a consistent user experience.
 - **Unique Retro UI**: A nostalgic terminal/DOS-style user interface built with custom CSS.